1. How do we secure a spot in the camp?

 9. What if I really want to study with a particular instructor?

 You can request that instructor, but we cannot guarantee that this can be accommodated.
-However, during the week, all of the instructors host workshops, give private lessons and participate in group collaborations.
+However, during the week, each group has rotating instruction, and opportunities to collaborate.
 So there will be many opportunities for you to work with any instructor that you wish.

 10. I play several instruments.
 Can I take lessons in more than one?

 Well, everyone registers for their “primary” instrument.
 So you’ll be in your “home classes” with that instructor.
-However, you are welcome to attend workshops in whatever instrument you wish, or to book private lessons on any instrument as well.
+In the afternoon, there are opportunities to collaborate, to participate in vocal and dance workshops as well as to jam on whatever instrument you like.

 Our kitchen staff tries very hard to accommodate special dietary needs.
 They cook alternative vegan / vegetarian options at every meal.
 However, if you have really complicated eating requirements, we would suggest that you cook for yourself while on site, to ensure your dietary needs are adequately met.
 The head cook requests on the first day that anyone with special requirements meet with her, and then she gives instructions on where to access special meal preparations.